QutEcoacoustics/workbench-client/README.md

 $ npm run e2e
 ```

-Note: Make sure you are running the 64 bit version of chrome
+Note: Make sure you are running the 64 bit version of chrome installed to the following folder: `C:/Program Files/Google/Chrome/Application/chrome.exe`.
+Otherwise the e2e tests will fail with the following error: `E/launcher - WebDriverError: unknown error: cannot find Chrome binary`

 #### Unit tests